Indonesia - Sumatra Mandheling G1 Organic

 About This Coffee

 The Indonesian Sumatra Manhdheling coffee comes from Batak Region of West-Central Sumatra, Aceh.
 It is an organic coffee that has been sun-dried and Giling Basah (wet-hulled), and has varietals of Catimor and Typica.
 Catimor is a variety created by crossing Timor and Caturra coffee, originally developed by agricultural scientists in Portugal, while Typica was discovered in Ethiopia, later spreading to other growing regions around the equator.
-This coffee has strong notes of cedar, sweet tobacco, chocolate and spices, it has winey acidity, is consistent and balanced.
+This coffee is a medium-dark roast and has strong notes of cedar, sweet tobacco, chocolate and spices.
+It has winey acidity, is consistent and balanced.

 Tasting Notes